 31% of the bags are less than 1000g,

 which is cheating the customer!

-Because it is a random thing we can't stop bags having less than 1000g, but we can try to reduce it a lot ...
+It is a random thing, so we can't stop bags having less than 1000g, but we can try to reduce it a lot.

-- increase the amount of sugar in each bag (this would change the mean), or
+- increase the amount of sugar in each bag (which changes the mean), or

-- make it more accurate (this would reduce the standard deviation)
+- make it more accurate (which reduces the standard deviation)

 Adjust the mean amount in each bag